youkwhd/youkwhd.com/_posts/what-makes-a-gnu-linux-rice-looks-good.md

 your window manager bar (i3bar, dwmblocks, etc) are one of the aspect of making a good rice.
 A messy, gray colored font for X bar will sometimes resulting in a bad X bar, and could even make it worse to read.
 What you can do is to add some life into it, an example of it is to use emojis as an advantage for you to make your X bar pretty.
 Or you can even use font-awesome as an alternative.

-## Terminal shadow and outline
+## Rounded terminal, shadow and outline

-adding these can result a nice feel, and make your terminal stands out.
-Tho it's only an additional option, add what's needed, don't over tweak things.
+as mentioned above, adding these can result a nice feel, and make your terminal stands out.
+Tho it's only an additional option, add what's needed and what suits your style. don't over tweak things.

 > i also found this screenshot from the internet